Predictive Churn with the Set of Good Models: Empirical Results

 \emph{Model Classes.} We consider two classes of deep neural networks (DNNs).
-We train a standard neural network made up of 1 or more fully connected layers and refer to this as DNN.
-We also train a DNN that incorporates an uncertainty awareness technique and refer to this as UA-DNN.
-For this demonstration, we implement the SNGP technique described in \S~\ref{pred-unstable::SNGP} to train the uncertainty aware model, UA-DNN.
-To ensure the models are well calibrated, we tune the parameters within the SNGP technique and apply Platt scaling for the fully connected DNN.
+We train a standard neural network of 1 or more fully connected layers and refer to this as DNN.
+We also train a DNN that incorporates an uncertainty awareness technique, which we refer to as UA-DNN.
+For this demonstration, we implement the SNGP technique described in \S~\ref{sec::methods} to train the uncertainty-aware model, UA-DNN.
+To ensure the models are well calibrated, we tune the parameters within the SNGP technique and apply Platt scaling for the fully connected DNN—additional details in the appendix.